East Africa cricket team: History

 East Africa toured England in June and July 1972, playing 18 matches against domestic teams, including a six-wicket victory against North Wales.
 None of the matches had first-class status.
 The MCC toured East Africa again in 1973/74.
 In December 1973 they played two matches in Zambia followed by two more in Tanzania then four in Kenya.
 Their one match against the full East African team, which had first-class status, resulted in a 237-run victory for the MCC.

 East Africa were invited to participate in the inaugural Cricket World Cup in 1975.
 Before the tournament began the teams participation was in doubt after Tanzania threatened to withhold players from touring England in protest of the British & Irish Lions rugby team touring Apartheid South Africa in 1974.
 The inclusion of East Africa was seen as an important feature of the world cup due to a team from Africa being seen as necessary to signify the tournament as truly worldwide.
 The two strongest cricketing nations in Africa, South Africa and Rhodesia, selected players based on race and were excluded as part of a sporting boycott resulting in East Africa representing the continent.
-The team struggled and lost all three matches.
+There were three notable omissions from the East African squad when it was announced, Basher Hassan, Dudley Owen-Thomas and John Solanky.
+All three were first-class cricketers playing county cricket in England but were born in East Africa (Solanky's first-class debut was for East Africa against the MCC in 1963/64 before emigrating to the UK).
+The selectors made a point of picking a squad that was currently living and playing in East Africa.
+The team played several warm up games against Somerset, Wales and Glamorgan.
+Their only victory was a three wicket win over Glamorgan on 5 June 1975, two days before their first match of the world cup.
+The team struggled and lost all three of their matches against New Zealand, India and England.

 In 1978 the Minor Counties Cricket Association toured Kenya with seven matches there, two of which were against East Africa.
 The first was a 60 over match where the Minor Counties won by 8 wickets.
 A scheduled 3-day match was abandoned without any play.

 Kenya broke away from the East Africa team in 1981 to join the ICC as an associate member in their own right.
 In 1989, East Africa was reconfigured as East and Central Africa (representing Uganda, Tanzania, Zambia, and Malawi).